jswelling/AE-Air-Filters/docs/index.md

 The goal here is to minimize the risk of COVID transmission at indoor events in AEthelmearc, while hopefully allowing as many people as possible to attend the events without masks.
 Inexpensive air filter boxes are believed to reduce transmission risk.
+We can never make indoor events as covid-safe as outdoor events where the air is replaced with fresh every few seconds, but using air filters can greatly reduce the air replacement time.
+As usual, the safest option is belt _and_ suspenders- use filters in your indoor event site _and_ encourage attendees to wear masks.

 ## Some Relevant Links
 * [DIY box fan filters - Corsi-Rosenthal box](https://cleanaircrew.org/box-fan-filters/) - This is the biggest, richest source and includes full instructions.